gprasad125/ipl_run_predictor/README.md

 ***Indian Premier League Batting Analysis***

-Data analysis, machine learning, and frontend deployment by Gokul Prasad Conducted as a preliminary crash course for [AI Camp](https://www.ai-camp.org/)
+Data analysis, machine learning, and frontend deployment by Gokul Prasad.

+Conducted as a preliminary crash course for [AI Camp](https://www.ai-camp.org/)

 This project was conducted on [publicly available data containing](https://www.kaggle.com/datasets/rajsengo/indian-premier-league-ipl-all-seasons) statistics for the 2008-2021 IPL cricket seasons.